-from The Open University
+The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-By the end of this unit you should be able to:
+After studying this course, you should be able to:

-- list the types of rock that usually make good aquifers, and assess how good an aquifer a rock could be, given its porosity and hydraulic conductivity;
+- list the types of rock that usually make good aquifers, and assess how good an aquifer a rock could be, given its porosity and hydraulic conductivity

-- distinguish between unconfined and confined aquifers, and recognize conditions in confined aquifers that will produce a flowing artesian well;
+- distinguish between unconfined and confined aquifers, and recognize conditions in confined aquifers that will produce a flowing artesian well

 Many people have the impression that underground water occupies vast caverns, such as those in the Derbyshire Peak District, flowing from one cavern to another along underground rivers.
 This is a common misconception: underground caverns are fairly rare, but huge quantities of water exist underground, within rocks.
 This is because many rocks contain pores, spaces that come in all shapes and sizes.
 In sediments, and consequently sedimentary rocks, there are often pores between grains which can be filled with water.
 There may also be spaces between rock beds or along joints, fractures or fissures which can also contain water.
 However, before we look at pores in more detail we will examine how water gets into the rock.

-This is an extract from an Open University course which is no longer available to new students.
-If you found this interesting you could explore more free Environmental Science course units or view the range of currently available OU Environmental Science courses.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
+If you found this interesting you could explore more free Environmental Science courses or view the range of currently available OU Environmental Science courses.

 Copyright & revisions

 - Creative-Commons: The Open University is proud to release this free course under a Creative Commons licence.
 However, any third-party materials featured within it are used with permission and are not ours to give away.
 These materials are not subject to the Creative Commons licence.
 See terms and conditions.
-Full details can be found in the Acknowledgements section.
+Full details can be found in the Acknowledgements and our FAQs section.

 If you enjoyed this, why not follow a feed to find out when we have new things like it?
 Choose an RSS feed from the list below.
 (Don't know what to do with RSS feeds?)